arbor-sim/arbor/doc/install/python.rst

 ^^^^^^^^^^^^^^^^

 Arbor comes with a few compilation options, some of them related to advanced forms of parallelism and other features.
 The options and flags are the same :ref:`as documented for the CMAKE build <quickstart>`, but they are passed differently.
-To enable more
-They must be placed in the ``CMAKE_ARGS`` environment variable.
+To enable more, they must be placed in the ``CMAKE_ARGS`` environment variable.
 The simplest way to do this is by prepending the ``pip`` command with ``CMAKE_ARGS=""``, where you place the arguments separated by space inside the quotes.

 ..
 Note::